schemacrawler/SchemaCrawler/schemacrawler-website/src/site/markdown/faq.md

 ---------

-### <a name="weak-associations">What are weak associations?</a>
+### <a name="implicit-associations">What are implicit associations?</a>

-Weak associations are inferred associations between tables, similar to foreign keys, even if there is no foreign key defined in the database schema between the tables.
+Implicit Associations are inferred associations between tables, similar to foreign keys, even if there is no foreign key defined in the database schema between the tables.
-_For more details, look at the [Weak Associations](weak-associations.html) page._
+_For more details, look at the [Implicit Associations](implicit-associations.html) page._

 ---------